-Around 2015-2017, Jeannie began seeing friends and people in her circle suffering physical pain and imbalances in life, she was reminded of her personal practice of yoga of many years.
-After contemplating for two years, she decided to go for yoga teacher training and used yoga as the power to heal and prevent illnesses; she proposed a wellness program at Cultural Society to serve the health needs of her community.
-In September 2019, a wellness program with yoga classes was implemented and became part of Cultural Society’s Organizational mission in 2019.
+Around 2015-2017, Jeannie began seeing friends and people in her circle suffering from physical pain and imbalances in life.
+This reminded her of her own personal practice of yoga of many years.
+After two years of careful consideration, she decided to pursue yoga teacher training, studying yoga’s power to heal and prevent illnesses.
+After her certification as a yoga instructor, she proposed a wellness initiative at Cultural Society to serve the health needs of her community.
+In September 2019, a wellness program with yoga classes was implemented, and health and wellness became part of Cultural Society’s Organizational mission.
 Jeannie’s yoga classes are theme-based and address a particular interest each month.

-Jeannie had taught math and business in private and public schools and community colleges in California before she taught Chinese at the Cultural Society, private and public schools in Rhode Island.
-Her motto is: work hard and play hard.
-Jeannie’s teaching goal is to ‘cultivate passion from within’ in each of her students.
-Her belief, “If you can discover your passion and harness it as your guiding force, everything you learn becomes effortless.” runs true to everything in life as well.
+Before teaching Chinese at Cultural Society, Jeannie taught math, business, and Chinese in private schools, public schools, and community colleges throughout California and Rhode Island.
+Her motto is to “work hard and play hard.”
+Jeannie’s teaching goal is to cultivate passion from within for each of her students.
+Her philosophy, “If you can discover your passion and harness it as your guiding force, everything you learn becomes effortless,” applies to everything in life as well.

 Jeannie has a bachelor degree in East Asian Studies with a minor in Chinese.
 Her Master in Business Administration degree (MBA) is in International Management and Chinese.
 She is a certified yoga teacher who is registered with Yoga Alliance; she is also a nutrition coach with training from Precision Nutrition.
 She is expanding her skills in yoga and is currently studying to become a Yoga Therapist.